barnesy/portfolio/_posts/2018-08-6-lets-read.md

 ![alt text](/assets/img/projects/lets-read/lets-read-accounts.png)

-> For my own sanity we mapped out our channels so team members knew which ones were right for each task.
+> For the sanity of all I mapped out our channels to streamline communication.

 ![alt text](/assets/img/projects/lets-read/lets-read-systems.png)